 - Open the Notifications tab.
 Select the Send email notifications to the following recipients check box.
 When the job completes, you will receive a notification with details on the job performance.
 You will be able to receive e-mail notifications only if you specify global e-mail settings.
 To specify e-mail settings, select General Options from the main menu.

 Make sure that you specify your email address once: either in the To field in general notification settings or in job notification settings.
 If you specify both, you will receive two identical notifications when the job is completed.

 - If you back up a non VSS-aware VM (for example, Linux-based VMs), select the Enable Hyper-V guest quiescence check box.

-- Make sure that the Take crash consistent backup instead of suspending VM check box is selected.
-Veeam Backup & Replication will use the crash-consistent method instead of offline backup and will not bring the VM offline (to learn more, see the Insight into Veeam Backup section).
+Make sure that the Take crash consistent backup instead of suspending VM check box is selected.
+Veeam Backup & Replication will use the crash-consistent method instead of offline backup and will not bring the VM offline.

 - Make sure that the Use changed block tracking data check box is selected.
 In this case, Veeam Backup & Replication employs its proprietary changed block tracking technology.
 Instead of scanning the VM image to know which data blocks have changed since the previous job run, Veeam Backup & Replication queries the CBT driver to get the list of changed blocks.
 Use of CBT increases the speed and efficiency of block-level incremental backups.
 For example, if only 5% of a VM changed since the last backup, incremental backup will be performed 20 times faster.